tzhouhc/dotfiles/README.md

 It's important for most of the scripts used in this repo that the system coreutils is the GNU version, as opposed to the BSD version.

+# Planned

+## Rip

+Add crontab to periodically remove files that are too old.